Get exclusive member benefits & effect social change. Join Today

 An endoscope is a small camera on a tube.
 An EGD test involves passing an endoscope down your throat and along the length of your esophagus.

-Your doctor may recommend an EGD test if you have certain symptoms that aren’t responding to treatment.
-These symptoms include:
+Your doctor may recommend an EGD test if you have certain symptoms, including:

 Your doctor may also use this test to help see how effectively a treatment is going or to track complications if you have:

 Before administering an EGD, your doctor will likely give you a sedative and a painkiller.
-This will prevent you from feeling any pain.
+This prevents you from feeling any pain.
 Usually, people don’t even remember the test.

-The doctor will insert an intravenous (IV) needle into your arm so that they may give you medications throughout the test.
+The doctor then inserts an intravenous (IV) needle into your arm so that they may give you medications throughout the test.
 You’ll be asked to lie on your left side during the procedure.

-Once the sedatives have taken effect, the endoscope will be inserted into your esophagus and passed down into your stomach and the upper part of your small intestine.
-Air will then be passed through the endoscope so that the doctor can clearly see the lining of your esophagus.
+Once the sedatives have taken effect, the endoscope is inserted into your esophagus and passed down into your stomach and the upper part of your small intestine.
+Air is then passed through the endoscope so that your doctor can clearly see the lining of your esophagus.